theweekendhack/amazonS3-bucket-user-example/readme.md

-# Superhero REST API
+# user REST API

-A simple Superhero RESTful API that allows client applications to create, read, edit and delete superheroes
+A simple user RESTful API that allows client applications to create, read, edit and delete users

 ## End Points

-### GET /heroes
+### GET /users

-The above end point returns all superheroes
+The above end point returns all users

-### GET /heroes/id
+### GET /users/id

-The above end point returns a superhero based on the id provided
+The above end point returns a user based on the id provided

-### POST /heroes
+### POST /users

-The above end point creates a superhero.
-You are required to submit the superhero data in the body of the request (as JSON) : The data includes :
+The above end point creates a user.
+You are required to submit the user data in the body of the request (as JSON) : The data includes :

+- firstName (required)
-- name (required)
+- lastName (required)
 - gender (required)
-- powerLevel (required)
-- comicbookType (required),
+- imagePath (required),
+- username (required)
-- realName (optional)
+- password (required)

-### PUT /heroes/id
+### PUT /users/id

-The above end point updates a superhero based on the id provided.
-You are required to submit the new superhero data in the body of the request (as JSON) : The data could include any of the following :
+The above end point updates a user based on the id provided.
+You are required to submit the new user data in the body of the request (as JSON) : The data could include any of the following :

+- firstName (required)
-- name
+- lastName (required)
-- gender
+- gender (required)
-- powerLevel
+- imagePath (required),
-- comicbookType
+- username (required)
-- realName
+- password (required)

-### DELETE /heroes/id
+### DELETE /users/id

-The above end point deletes a superhero based on the id provided
+The above end point deletes a user based on the id provided

 ## Rules to Set up application